mohammedasker/100-days-of-code/log.md

 **Thoughts** I fixed problem of the "you lose" message not displaying when the countdown timer reaches zero.
 Once again, the reason is I put the code snippet in the wrong curly bracket again!
 When I think about this, it actually makes more sense because the logic flow are supposed to go in certain way.
 I can't explain myself clearly, but the point is I didn't pay attention.

 Anyway, this game will be done within 3-4 days!

+### Day 33: July 13, 2019

+**Today's Progress**: Changing the layout of the website.

+**Thoughts** Thank God for the developer tools!
+Without it, I would have a hard time fixing tiny mistakes.
+Actually, how did the developers used to fix bugs before developer tools was a thing?
+Hmmm......